nehakerkar/ClassPortal/README.md

 assigned, your search will not show the course.

 (2) System only has super admin pre configured.
 Instructor can be added to the system by the admins.
 Students may sign up from login page.

+(3) If course enddate < currentdate, it won't show on search neither will it be enroll-able.